statonlab/tripal_manage_analyses/README.md

 ![Check for new fields](docs/add_field_message.png)

 We also need to enable the `organism_analysis` linker field, `obi__organism_linker`.
 This is the field that will let us link an analysis to an organism when we create a new analysis.
 Perform the above steps on the `analysis` bundle(s).
-On HWG, we enable this field on all analysis bundle types we create: Transcriptome Assembly, Genome Assembly, Annotation Analysis, etc.
+You may have multiple analysis bundle types: enable the field on each.

 ![analysis linker field](docs/analysis_linker_add.png)